Deaths of Oron Shaul and Hadar Goldin: Efforts to return the soldiers' bodies

 During the Gaza War that began after the 7 October 2023 attacks the status of Shaul and Goldin was brought to the forefront, especially during the ceasefires and hostage exchanges.
 Shortly after the attacks, the Goldin family had partnered with Psagot, a PTSD treatment organization, and over 600 people had contacted them for support and information helping lead to the creation of the Hostages and Missing Families Forum.
 However, the families of Shaul and Goldin had to fight for their sons and those previously captured by Hamas to be included on the IDFs official count of hostages.

-Sticker showing both men and calling attention to their status in 2024, near a Kidnapped from Israel poster.
+A bumber sticker promoting the cause of returning the bodies of Goldin and Shaul.
+Translation of sticker's text: We are all with the wonderful Hadar and Oron ("the wonderful" is a homonym of the word "the missing").

 In July 2023, the families of Shaul, Goldin, Avera Mengistu, and Hisham al-Sayed visited Geneva, Switzerland, and met with the UN Human Rights Chief Volker Türk and the vice-president of the International Committee of the Red Cross Gilles Carbonnier to speak on behalf of their relatives.
 In December 2023, IDF troops destroyed Palestine Square in Gaza City along with a statue reportedly erected by Hamas which showed a fist emerging from an armored personnel carrier holding ID tags one of which is styled to mimic Oron Shauls.
 In March 2024, Israeli officials agreed to a proposed prisoner exchange and release which would include the bodies of Shaul and Goldin.

 In January 2025 the parents of Goldin criticized Netanyahu about the perceived inaction for the recovery of their son's body, and the re-release of Palestinians who had been reportedly held as bargaining chips towards the release of their son and Shaul.

 Recovery

 Recovery of Oron Shaul

-On January 19, 2025, it was publicized that Israeli troops have recovered Shaul's body.
+On January 19, 2025, it was publicized that Israeli troops had recovered Shaul's body.
 The operation to recover the body was carried out jointly by the IDF and the Shin Bet security agency, with several special forces units including the Navy’s Shayetet 13 commando unit and another elite force in the Military Intelligence Directorate.
 The IDF did not reveal where in the Gaza Strip they found the body, and revealed three weeks later that the body was recovered only "hours before the ceasefire in Gaza came into effect".
 Shaul's body was brought back to Israel and taken to the Abu Kabir Forensic Institute where it was identified.
 He was buried at a cemetery in Poria Illit with President Isaac Herzog delivering a eulogy.